msc94/coding_assistant/README.md

 ## Usage

-Invoke the assistant via CLI:
+Invoke the assistant via the command-line interface:

 ```bash
 coding-assistant --task "Describe your task here"
 ```

-Or run as a module:
+Or run as a Python module:

 ```bash
 python -m coding_assistant.main --task "Describe your task here"